diodesign/pokercalc/README.md

 # pokercalc
-Calculate hole cards opponent(s) need to beat you in a given Texas Hold 'em hand
+Calculate hole cards opponent(s) need to beat you in a given Texas Hold 'em poker hand.

+Work in progress...